Best semi-hollow guitars 2025: My top picks for tone and feel

 Look not for everyone

-The Ibanez Artcore series has long been a popular alternative to brands such as Epiphone, and the AS53 model is one of the most affordable options out there for those seeking a slightly smaller body that doesn’t compromise on tone.
+Overview: The Ibanez Artcore series has long been a popular alternative to brands such as Epiphone, and the AS53 is one of the most affordable options for players seeking a slightly smaller body that does not compromise on tone.

 Specifications